Rotting Roots

 I am listening to the soothing sounds of a washing machine running its cycle in triumph.
 I have installed the washer myself after my brother helped me to purchase the washer and dryer for the apartment.
 It’s a wondrous thing to not have to drag clothes to the laundromat.
 I am thankful for the luxury of being able to do laundry from within my home.
 But I am reminded of another day when I was doing laundry.

-I don’t know what her malfunction was (and is because this “sorting” issue remains to this day) but she literally said to me that I was a disappointment because I refused to cave into her demands that I wash the floor towels in a separate load by themselves, and not wash the socks in the same load as underwear.
+I don’t know what her malfunction was (or is, because this “sorting” issue remains to this day), but she literally said to me that I was aย disappointment because I refused to cave into her demands that I wash the floor towels in a separate load by themselves, and not wash the socks in the same load as underwear.
 Seriously??

 2. drank to excess/alcoholic